Q1CHENL/complex-binary-number-system/README.md

-# cbns
+# Complex binary number system

-Complex binary number system: a converter between complex number and its binary representation.
+A converter between complex number and its binary representation.